thinknew/thinknew.github.io/openings.md

 ## ✨ **What Are We Looking For?**

 ### **Required Qualifications:**
-- **Degree**:
 - An Australian First Class Bachelor (Honours) degree,
 - A Research Masters degree, or
 - Equivalent overseas qualifications in cognitive science, computer science, mathematics, engineering, or a related subject.

-- **Skills**:
 - Proficiency in one or more programming languages (C/C++/C#, Python).
 - Familiarity with one or more tools MATLAB/Unity/EEGLabs.

-- **Communication**:
 - Ability to communicate complex information effectively in presentation and writing.
 - A track record of publication(s) in peer-reviewed conferences/journals.

-- **Language**: Fluency in English.
+- Fluency in English.

-- **Eligibility**: Open to both domestic and international applicants.
+- Open to both domestic and international applicants.

 ### **Desired Qualifications:**
 - Understanding of machine learning methods and tools.